Lettuce Turnip The Beet

 ------------------------------------------

 If broccoli is the cooked vegetable, then lettuce is the raw vegetable.
 Being the base of most salads, lettuce is light and hydrating, providing vitamin A, folate, and vitamin K. While iceberg lettuce is not bad for you, romaine is significantly healthier for you in every way.
 Romaine contains vastly more vitamins and minerals than iceberg lettuce, aka 'crunchy water'.
-It supports hydration, bone health, and adds volume to meals with very few calories.
+It contains antioxidants like tocopherols and vitamin C, which reduce inflammation.
+Romaine lettuce supports hydration, aids in bone health, and adds volume to meals with very few calories.

 Serving Size: 1 cup (47 g)